isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1883.md

 ---
-title: GS BIM collaboration Platform Version 1 - GS BIM Collaboration Package - Plus
+title: GRAPHISOFT's BIM Collaboration Solution offers real-time, model-based BIM collaboration for companies and projects of any size.
+It works on any network, hardware or software configuration.
+With the help of its mobile integration through the cloud, all stakeholders of the design build process can actively be connected 24/7.
 permalink: /productivity-solutions-grant/solutionrepo/solution1883
 ---

 ### Description

-GRAPHISOFT's BIM Collaboration Solution offers real-time, model-based BIM collaboration for companies and projects of any size.
-It works on any network, hardware or software configuration.
-With the help of its mobile integration through the cloud, all stakeholders of the design build process can actively be connected 24/7.
+T11FC0171H

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Graphisoft_Asia_20200346_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria